-ARTS 1301# ART APPRECIATION (3-0) CREDIT 3
+ARTS 1301# ART APPRECIATION (3-0) CREDIT 3 (050/090)

-Prerequisite: Texas Success Initiative complete in Writing and ReadingAn introduction to the visual arts and an analysis of the elements, principles, problems, and techniques of the artist.
+Prerequisite: Texas Success Initiative complete in Writing and Reading A general introduction to the visual arts designed to create an appreciation of the vocabulary, media, techniques, and purposes of the creative process.
+Students will critically interpret and evaluate works of art within formal.